Can You Identify the Cities Where These Skyscrapers Are Located?

 Now that you know this building is called the Elephant Tower can you see how it actually looks like an elephant?
 The building even has tusks!
 The building serves as a representation of how important elephants and elephant symbols are in the Thai culture.
 Unsurprisingly, it is the world’s largest elephant building measuring 335 feet high and 560 feet long.

 If you’ve seen Annie you should know where this building is located.
-You’ll also catch a glimpse of interesting buildings in the most visited cities around the world.

 Answer: Chrysler Building, New York, New York